zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env-mp/env-mp.md

   ![Image alt text](images/verify-16.png "Image title")

-Oracle Spatial Studio is now provisioned and verified.
+Oracle Spatial Studio is now provisioned and tested.
 The following Lab provides steps to tear down Spatial Studio when no longer needed.

-## **STEP 6**: Uninstall Spatial Studio
+## **STEP 6**: Uninstall Spatial Studio (When No Longer Needed)

  **If you would like to fully remove your Marketplace deployment, proceed with the following.**